-Freeform (formerly ABC Family) is a domestic cable network targeted to viewers ages 14 to 34.
+Freeform is a domestic cable channel targeted to viewers ages 14 to 34.
 Freeform produces original live-action programming, acquires programming from third parties, airs content from our owned theatrical film library and features branded holiday programming events such as "13 Nights of Halloween" and "25 Days of Christmas".

-Freeform is available digitally through products that deliver either live or on-demand channel programing on internetconnected devices to authenticated MVPD subscribers.
+Freeform is available digitally through platforms that deliver either live or on-demand channel programing on internet-connected devices to authenticated MVPD subscribers.
 Non-subscribers have limited access to select Freeform programming.